woct0rdho/transformers5-qwen3.5-recipe/docs/plan_deepseek_v4.md

 If B16 does not fit or leaves insufficient operating headroom, test contiguous non-reentrant checkpoint segments of 1, 2, 4, and 8 decoder layers.
 Measure recomputation time, boundary activation size, peak allocation/reservation, and gradient agreement.

 If segmentation is insufficient, attribute the peak before changing code.
 Candidate policies are:

-- stricter lifetime control for attention, route, and mHC workspaces;
+- stricter lifetime control for attention, route, and mHC workspaces.
-- serialized reuse of temporary workspaces;
+- serialized reuse of temporary workspaces.
-- family-specific reduction of retained LSE, metadata, producer state, or backward scratch;
+- family-specific reduction of retained LSE, metadata, producer state, or backward scratch.
 - checkpoint segment placement around expensive CSA/HCA boundaries.

 Do not fork mathematical kernels, lower precision, reintroduce dense masks/probabilities, or add CPU offload solely for B16.